 2.1.
 Study system and sample collection

-We collected terrestrial arthropods in organic and conventional rice farms in subtropical Taiwan from 2017 to 2019 (three farms each in 2017 and seven farms each in 2018 and 2019).
-These farms (120.656-120.721 °E; 24.364-24.489 °N), averaged at 0.2 hectares, were irrigated with surface water.
+We collected terrestrial arthropods in paired organic and conventional rice farms in subtropical Taiwan (120.656-120.721 °E; 24.364-24.489 °N) from 2017 to 2019 (three farm pairs in 2017 and seven farm pairs in 2018 and 2019).
+The sample sites where each farm pair was located were at least XXX apart from each other to minimize the potential movements of arthropods across farms.
+The study farms were 0.2 hectares on average and irrigated with surface water.
 The organic farms were managed with organic fertilizers (manure; 2-3 applications/crop season) and natural pesticides (tea saponins; 1 application/crop season).
 The conventional farms were managed with synthetic nitrogen fertilizers (2-3 applications/crop season) and organophosphate pesticides (1 application/crop season).
-At each major rice crop stages (seedling, tillering, flowering, and ripening stage) during the growing season (April - July) in each study year, we collected arthropod samples by sweep-netting (36 cm in diameter with a mesh size of 0.2 × 0.2 mm) the crop canopy 60 times along the farm ridges.
+At each major rice crop stages (seedling, tillering, flowering, and ripening stage) during the growing season (April - July) in each study year, we collected arthropod samples by walking along two randomly selected farm ridges and sweep-netting (36 cm in diameter with a mesh size of 0.2 × 0.2 mm) the crop canopy 30 times for each ridge.
+This allowed us to sample arthropod species inhabiting rice farms (e.g., rice herbivores) as well as those dispersing into the farms from nearby vegetation (e.g., tourist herbivores; see Arthropod trophic guild assignment for more details).
 Samples were sealed in bags without chemical preservatives, iced, and transferred to refrigerator (−20ºC) in the laboratory.
 We identified and counted arthropods under a dissecting scope to the lowest possible taxonomic level.
 Main orders, families, and genera have been documented in Hsu et al. (Hsu et al., 2021).

 2.2.
 Stable isotope analysis of arthropod samples